polarSaunderson/ShackletonSOM/README.md

 The data necessary for this will be published online upon final acceptance of the manuscript.

 It should be noted that the scripts have predominantly been used with the settings necessary for the paper.
-Whilst they have been tested and should still work for other settings, occasional problems may be run into, and it is inevitable that some figures / plots will become awkward and potentially lose some legibility.\
+Whilst they have been tested and should still work for other settings, occasional problems may be run into, and it is inevitable that some figures / plots will become awkward and potentially lose some of their legibility in the axes for example.\
-The scripts can also be noticeably slower for bigger shelves.\
+The scripts can also be noticeably slower for bigger shelves.

 If you have any questions, I will try my best to help!
 Just let me know :)